 Do you see that there’s still hope that things might change in the future?

 However, NO HALOS IN HELL was released a couple of weeks ago.
-So, what happens next with Cyhra, what are your plans for the near future?
+So, what happens next with Cyhra?
+What are your plans for the near future?

 Next, we’ll start our European tour with Battle Beast in Sweden.
 That’s four weeks all over in Europe and the UK, and then it’s Christmas vacation.
-The next year’s plans are partly open, partly not.
+The following year’s plans are partly open, partly not.
 But if things work out as planned, we’ll be touring a lot in Japan, Australia, Europe, and the USA.
-But as always in this business, nothing is sure when it’s really happening “Laughs” But right now everything looks great.
+But as always in this business, nothing is sure when it’s really happening “Laughs” But right now, everything looks great.
 We have a new agency, TKO, which is one of the biggest in the world.
 They are representing us in Europe and the States.
 And we have a great manager, Adam Sewell, who used to manage or still manages, Motorhead, among other bands.
 So, everything looks good, and we have strong support from Nuclear Blast, so the goal is to tour as much as possible.

-I guess it is and it will.
+I guess it is, and it will.
 And I don’t mind.
 I mean, I’m a big fan of In Flames.
 I mean, it’s amazing to be in a band with Jesper, who is one of the greatest metal songwriters of all time.
 And some of the Cyhra stuff that sounds In Flames, that’s actually written by me and not Jesper.”
 Laughs”

 And Thin Lizzy.
 The guitar harmonies, you know?